UmamiAppearance/BrowserSHAObj/README.md

 ## Usage

 ### Importing
-BrowserSHAObj is a ESM module.
+BrowserSHAObj is a ESM module and exported as _default_.
 Importing works as follows:
 ```js
 import BrowserSHAObj from "./path/BrowserSHAObj.js";
 ```